Heinzad/heinzad.github.io/_voxpop/2009-heinz-inland-patea.md

 ---
-title: "Inland Patea"
+title: "Māori Land Loss in Inland Patea"
-excerpt: "Historical Geography"
+excerpt: "The power of sheep in the tussock lands of the North Island."
 author: "Adam Heinz"
 date: 2009-11-01T20:09:11-01:02
 ordinal: 005